 We want you to be 100% confident in BullionVault records, so we have our own Daily Audit checked annually by our own external auditors - Albert Goodman.
 They examine our procedures, confirm our arithmetic, check that the vault operators issued the bar lists, check that the banks issued the bank statements, and then publish their report on us on their own website - so when you read it you'll know that it is properly and independently produced.

-BullionVault is the only gold business in the world which daily publishes a proof to independent third party documents, and also the only one which requires its auditors to publish the verification on their own website.
+BullionVault is the only bullion business in the world which daily publishes a proof to independent third party documents, and also the only one which requires its auditors to publish the verification on their own website.
 It is the most transparent public scrutiny policy you will find anywhere on Earth.

 You can check up on Albert Goodman themselves at the website of the Institute of Chartered Accountants for England and Wales.Summary

 You can see the official bar lists on the BullionVault website, and reconcile them to the BullionVault customer-by-customer records.
-You should also know that in their agreements with BullionVault the vault operators fully acknowledge that the gold shall remain the property of BullionVault clients at all times.
+You should also know that in their agreements with BullionVault the vault operators fully acknowledge that the bullion shall remain the property of BullionVault clients at all times.

 These are unusually strong property rights for you because there is no intermediation via trusts or company balance sheets.
 The gold is your personal property and is treated under English law as a "bailment".